johnnyreilly/azdo-npm-auth/README.md

 As we can see, there is a significant difference in the onboarding experience between operating systems.
 Windows users can use a tool named [`vsts-npm-auth`](https://www.npmjs.com/package/vsts-npm-auth) which automates onboarding.
 Non windows users have a longer road to follow.
 The instructions walk through manually creating an `.npmrc` file in a users home directory which contains information including a base 64 encoded Azure DevOps Personal Access Token with the Packaging read and write scopes.
 It is tedious to do.

-`ado-npm-auth-lite` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.
+`azdo-npm-auth` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.

 There is an official package named [`ado-npm-auth`](https://github.com/microsoft/ado-npm-auth).
-However, [due to issues I experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `ado-npm-auth-lite`.
-By the way, the "lite" in `ado-npm-auth-lite` doesn't represent anything in particular; I just couldn't think of another good name.
+However, [due to issues I experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `azdo-npm-auth`.
+By the way, the "lite" in `azdo-npm-auth` doesn't represent anything in particular; I just couldn't think of another good name.

 ## Options